ttriche/AMLCellOfOrigin/README.md

 * Raise discussion in "issues"
 * Fork the repo and submit pull requests if you have code to add or additional vignettes documenting other work

-The current vignette reproduces my work to date.